How to set achievable financial goals

 4) Invest in yourself

 Take a look at how you’re planning for retirement to see if you’re maximizing your resources.
 Can you contribute more to your 401(k) at work?
 Have you considered an IRA?
 Remember, retirement plans often offer tax advantages.
 Taking time to research what options are available, and taking advantage of the ones that make sense for you, can make a big difference in the future.
-If you want more information, Merrill Edge has put together an overview about retirement planning.

 Don’t let yourself off the hook